Dr Dominic Davies

-He is the co-editor with Professor Elleke Boehmer, of Planned Violence: Post/Colonial Urban Infrastructure, Literature & Culture (Palgrave Macmillan, 2018), and with Drs Erica Lombard and Ben Mountford, of Fighting Words: Fifteen Books that Shaped the Postcolonial World (Peter Lang, 2017).
-He is also the co-editor with Dr Candida Rifkind of Documenting Trauma in Comics: Traumatic Pasts, Embodied Histories and Graphic Reportage, which is forthcoming with Palgrave Macmillan in 2019.
+Dom is the co-editor with Professor Elleke Boehmer, of Planned Violence: Post/Colonial Urban Infrastructure, Literature & Culture (Palgrave Macmillan, 2018), and with Drs Erica Lombard and Ben Mountford, of Fighting Words: Fifteen Books that Shaped the Postcolonial World (Peter Lang, 2017).
+He is also the co-editor with Professor Candida Rifkind of a forthcoming volume, Documenting Trauma in Comics: Traumatic Pasts, Embodied Histories and Graphic Reportage (Palgrave Macmillan).

 - DPhil, University of Oxford, United Kingdom, Sep 2011 – Mar 2015